You can configure alerts to be sent to you by email when health related events occur in your deployments. To set up email notifications:

 - Elasticsearch nodes changed

 All of these alerts are described in detail in Kibana alerts.
 Support for Kibana alerts began in version 7.9 and the alert types have gradually expanded.
-Check the documentation matching your Kibana version to see which alerts are available in that release.
+Check the documentation matching your Kibana version to find which alerts are available in that release.

 Elasticsearch nodes changedalert, if you have only one master node in your cluser, during the master node vacate no notification will be sent.
 Kibana needs to communicate with the master node in order to send a notification.
 One way to avoid this is by shipping your deployment metrics to a dedicated monitoring cluster, which you can configure when you enable logging and monitoring in Step 2.

 - In the Edit rule pane, set how often to check for the condition and how often to send notifications.